githubgossin/IaC-heat/README.md

 * Sequencing: having one substack (`iac_base`) complete before the next one (`iac_rest`) is launched
 * Passing information from one substack (`manager_ip_address`) to another
 * Including startup scripts (in the lib directory) which use data from Heat (`manager_ip_address`)
-* Iteration and variables: creating lin01 and lin02
+* Iteration and variables: creating lin01 and lin02, win og lin

 Your keypair must be provided in `iac_top_env.yaml` and two security groups (in addition to the default group): `linux` and `windows` should exist.